sierracodes/music-tracker/README.md

 this purpose.

 #### Current Features
-* Tabular display of all albums on index page, including rudimentary search/filter functionality.
+* Tabular display of all albums on index page, including search/filter functionality including comparison operators for numeric/date fields (i.e.
+    =, <, >, <=, >=), and logical or operation with pipe |
-* Detail pages (still somewhat sparse) for each album, including link to search for the album on YouTube
+* Detail pages for each album, including link to search for the album on YouTube
-* Detail pages (also sparse) for artists; currently just a list of all the albums in the database by that artist
+* Detail pages for artists, including a list of all the albums in the database by that artist
+* Listen tracking for each album
+* Add/edit functionality for artist/album

 #### To do
-* Implement listen logging
-* Add ability to add/edit albums
+* Add ability to delete albums/artists